 Fire Resistant Cladding

 In case of a fire, the exterior walls get susceptible to radiant and convective heat which quickly transfers a ground fire to the structure’s roof, elucidates Kanchwala.
-To combat this, the exterior walls can be protected by fire-resistant materials such as stucco, plaster, cement, concrete masonries like brick, stone or blocks.
-The key points regarding fire safety are to prevent spreading of smoke and fire in the building.
+To combat this, the exterior walls can be protected by fire-resistant materials such as stucco, plaster, cement, and concrete masonries like brick, stone or blocks.
+The key points regarding fire safety are to prevent the spreading of smoke and fire in the building.
 Suitable fire stops and smoke seals play a crucial role in preventing the spreading of fire.
 Provision should be made for required openings for safe evacuation and passage of smoke.
 The framing which grasps the cladding makes it strong and prevents the structure from collapsing during a fire spread.

 Fire testing of cladding materials

-Sushant Verma stresses on the need for testing the materials for the extreme conditions and make the necessary corrections before installation.
+Sushant Verma stresses the need for testing the materials for extreme conditions and making the necessary corrections before installation.
 The role of independent performance and fire testing labs has gained importance in the last few years.
 These testing labs are for simulating weather conditions as per the design criteria and putting up a mock-up sample through a series of tried and tested procedures to validate the theoretical assumptions used during design.
-After the testing in the laboratory, the facade approval is given to the façade contractor to begin the installation of facade at the site.
-Many testing specifications have been designed to test the facades over the last few decades, few of them are ASTM, AAMA and ASNZ.
+After the testing in the laboratory, the facade approval is given to the façade contractor to begin the installation of the facade at the site.
+Many testing specifications have been designed to test the facades over the last few decades, a few of them are ASTM, AAMA and ASNZ.

-Fire norms provide guidance on the different fire rating class and testing of cladding materials, says Rana.
+Fire norms provide guidance on the different fire rating classes and testing of cladding materials, says Rana.
 These norms are specific to different types of buildings and the number of floors a building has.
 In ordinance with the European standard EN-13501-1, the cladding panels can achieve a classification from A1 to D, A1 being the most resistant to fire.

-Most of the challenges are faced in the selection of materials which fit the fire safety norms, says Reza Kabul.
+Most of the challenges are faced in the selection of materials that fit the fire safety norms, says Reza Kabul.
 As a standard, most of the vendors provide 2-4 hours of fire resistance for the cladding materials.
 Care has to be taken during the installation process with proper fire stops, which need to be designed on every floor.
-Advancements in the software’s help us to design critical junctions, complex designs and parametric facades with better efficiency & safety.
+Advancements in the software help us to design critical junctions, complex designs and parametric facades with better efficiency & safety.

 Fire Safety – Norms & Standards

 These days, with the rise in high-rise buildings, safety norms and product verification are of utmost importance, says Goregaoker.
-Fire retardant materials, checking for combustibility are some standards we need to maintain while choosing our facade material.
-According to Reza Kabul, the norms & standards to be followed is the one by the Bureau of Indian standards (BIS).
-Generally, the cladding material which is selected is based on the test and quality certificate provided by the vendors.
+Fire retardant materials, and checking for combustibility are some standards we need to maintain while choosing our facade material.
+According to Reza Kabul, the norms & standards to be followed is the one by the Bureau of Indian Standards (BIS).
+Generally, the cladding material is selected based on the test and quality certificate provided by the vendors.
 If further quality control is required, the physical samples are tested by independent labs to confirm the materials.

 In other parts of the globe, where the density of buildings has increased and fire separation is less than 3.7m, the cladding material used is A2 – s1, d0 grade of EN13501- 1.
-These materials need no testing for 2 hours as it will not catch fire at all and there are no chances of smoke or droplets.
-In the country like ours, where the cities are old and unplanned having high population concentrations, only Firewall A2 should be used for cladding.
+These materials need no testing for 2 hours as they will not catch fire at all and there are no chances of smoke or droplets.
+In a country like ours, where the cities are old and unplanned having high population concentrations, only Firewall A2 should be used for cladding.

-According to the International Fire stop Council:
+According to the International Fire Stop Council:

 A properly designed & tested perimeter fire barrier system not only protects the perimeter joint but critical wall framing and support elements as well